The Governors are responsible for the school on behalf of the Members of the Academy Trust.

 The Governing Body consists of:

-I am Acting Chair of governors and long serving member and Chair of the Teaching and Learning Committee.
+I am Chair of governors and long serving member and Chair of the Teaching and Learning Committee.
 I first joined the governing body as a parent governor, when my daughter was attending the Abbey School.

 I am now retired, but previously worked for 14 years as a Community Librarian in Faversham and developed a strong understanding of the local community and the factors which influence our pupils.
 I then moved to working with parents in the newly established children’s centres in Sittingbourne and Faversham, first as a Community Involvement Worker and later as a member of KCC’s Early Help team.